Be kind to Mother Earth, and she will be kind to you.

-Climate change remains an urgent issue despite this temporary improvement, not just with consumers but with companies and industries, as global warming appears to threaten the planet, and the ability to do business.
+Climate change is an urgent issue, not just for consumers but for companies and industries, as global warming appears to threaten the planet, and the ability to do business.

 Even the federal government has warned that with the current pace of global warming, the ability to conduct business may be jeopardized.
 Every four years, the National Oceanic and Atmospheric Administration, a division of the U.S. Department of Commerce, produces something called the National Climate Assessment study.

 Among other things, here’s what the most recent report found in 2018:

 - By 2050, the average annual temperature of the U.S. could increase by 2.3 degrees.

 - The U.S. economy could shrink as much as 10% by the end of the century, losing hundreds of billions of dollars in national and overseas trade, not to mention health costs and disaster relief.
 Farming and other agriculture will be harmed, through the declining health of livestock, reduced crop yields, and threats to food security, among other things.

 - Aging national infrastructure could be further harmed by extreme weather such as flooding, heat waves, and wildfires, leading to threats to the economy, national security, and human health.

 “Without substantial and sustained global mitigation and regional adaptation efforts, climate change is expected to cause growing losses to American infrastructure and property and impede the rate of economic growth over this century,” the report says.

 There are ways to invest in sustainable businesses hoping to have a positive impact on the planet, however.